 Depression 101: Understanding and Working With It

-Depression Isn’t a Weakness
+Depression Isn’t Weakness.

-Depression isn’t a moral failing, laziness, or a flaw in character.
 It’s a mood, a bigger pattern of nervous system shutdown signaling that something in life feels stuck, unsafe, or disconnected.
-That heavy chest, low energy, and sluggish motivation aren’t random—they’re your body saying, “Pay attention.
-Something needs to change.”

 From a Polyvagal perspective, depressive moods arise when the nervous system settles into a sustained shutdown state.
 The social engagement system withdraws, motivation dips, and energy is conserved.
-This is protective: when life feels unpredictable or overwhelming, your system retreats to keep you safe—but the cost is feeling numb, disconnected, or stuck.

-Childhood experiences and early parenting can shape these patterns.
-Repeated exposure to misattuned care, neglect, or relational inconsistency can sensitize the nervous system to withdraw or freeze under stress.
-Over time, these automatic shutdown responses can become your default mood pattern.
+Childhood experiences and early parenting can shape these reactive patterns.
+Repeated exposure to misattuned care, neglect, or relational inconsistency can sensitize the nervous system toward withdrawal or freeze under stress.

-Here’s how to work with depressive moods:
+How to work with depressive moods:

 1. Name it.
 Label what you’re feeling.
 Don’t just say, “I’m depressed.”
 Identify specific thoughts, losses, or frustrations.
 Naming the mood gives your mind and body clarity and starts to move you out of automatic shutdown.